ballerina-platform/module-ballerina-soap/soap/Module.md

 import wso2/soap;
 ```

-Instantiate a connector by giving backend URL.
+Instantiate a connector by giving the backend URL.
 ```ballerina
 soap:Soap11Client soap11Client = new("http://localhost:9000");
 ```